cainhill/cainhill.github.io/hobby.md

 ## 🎨 Creative Outlets

-I enjoy giving training
-I enjoy exploring **digital art**, building small **apps and templates**, and even co-founding projects like **Next Level**.
-These are places where I get to experiment and create without pressure.
+In my spare time, I run learning labs for early career professionals.
+I make **digital art**.
+I create useful **apps and templates**.
+These are places where I get to experiment.

 <br />

 ## 📺 Interests & Reflections

-I also write short asides in the **mini-blog** about the shows I love (Doctor Who, Stargate, The West Wing, Drag Race, theatre), the games I play, and the lessons I’ve picked up along the way.
+I share about my interests and reflections in my **mini-blog** about the shows I love (Doctor Who, Stargate, The West Wing, Drag Race, theatre), the games I play, and what I'm learning.
 Sometimes it’s coding, automation, or home tech.
 Other times, it’s just something that caught my attention.

 <br />